Junge Freiheit

 The Junge Freiheit (JF, "Young Freedom") is a German weekly newspaper on politics and culture that was established in 1986.
-It has been described as conservative, right-wing, nationalistic and as the "ideological supply ship of right-wing populism" in Germany.
+Junge Freiheit is politically conservative, right-wing, and nationalistic; it is further described as the "ideological supply ship of right-wing populism" in Germany.

+According to the scholar Gideon Botsch, JF is a "hinge between national conservatism and the extreme right".
+Alexander Gauland, a co-founder of Alternative for Germany, has claimed that "Whoever wants to understand Alternative for Germany ought to read Junge Freiheit".

 History

 JF was founded by students in Freiburg im Breisgau in May 1986 on the initiative of the 19-year-old Dieter Stein.
 The founders described the newspaper as a reaction to the "dominance of the leftist 68.Generation" among university teachers.
 In 1993, the newspaper moved its headquarters to Potsdam, near Berlin, and to Hohenzollerndamm, Berlin, in 1995.

-In 1994, a printing site for the JF in Weimar was firebombed by far-left terrorists, with damage totalling 2.5 million marks.
-The paper moved to Berlin a few years later, where it has been published ever since.
+On December 4, 1994, an unknown group carried out an arson attack on the printing plant in Weimar where the newspaper was produced.
+There was damage of more than one million DM.

 JF had a circulation of 31,161 paid copies in the first quarter of 2020, which was an increase of 28 percent relative to the first quarter of 2015.

 In 2016, the British weekly magazine The Economist noted the grown reputation and influence of Junge Freiheit amid the surge of the Alternative for Germany and concluded that "the presence of a right-wing voice in Germany’s media landscape is part of the country’s path to political normality".